Once seen, lexicological sexist hypocrisy cannot be unseen.

 I was fifteen years old.
 My friends and I used to hang out at a coffee shop near our high school.
 A mother and her adult son owned the shop.
 His name was Lloyd.
 I only knew her as “Lloyd’s mom.”
 She was mom-frumpy.
 Lloyd was cute with a mop of brown hair and playful eyes.
 He occasionally slipped me a free glazed donut.

 My own mother picked me up after school at the coffee shop one day.
 Mom was single, with three children, divorced in an era when it was still ostracizing.
 She was often sad and usually lonely, but too busy keeping a home afloat to wallow much.
-She was a young mother — eighteen when my older brother was born — and retained youthful sex appeal.
+She was a young mother — eighteen when my older brother was born and 21 for me — pretty and sexy and a little scared all the time.
 Hourly, I seesawed through worship and fear of my mom, like any mostly normal adolescent, but back then I saw her only as my mother, not a woman.

 Lloyd did not make that mistake.
 Next thing I knew, worlds collided and Lloyd was in our living room waiting on the light blue sectional couch to take my mother on a date.

 “Your mother is beautiful,” he said.
 “You are lucky.
-Any man interested in you will know in advance you will age well.
-This increases your value.”
+Any man interested in you will know you’re gonna age well, ups your value.”

 I believe that may have been the first time in my young life I uttered the phrase “what the fuck?” but inside my head, not out loud.